The top 10 soft skills employers are looking for in NZ

 - Soft skills can be harder to learn: most hard skills are taught, while soft skills are often closely linked to personality.

-- Robots: as artificial intelligence and automation continue to take over traditionally hard skilled tasks, the future of humans in the workplace is heavily soft skills reliant.
+- Robots: as artificial intelligence and automation continue to take over traditionally hard skilled tasks, the future of humans in the workplace will increasingly be soft skills led.

 - Without soft skills, the workplace doesn’t work: you could be a mad scientist level genius, but if you can’t work with others or communicate your ideas, progress will be very slow.